 The Church was being persecuted by Jerusalem and Rome.
 Christians were being martyred.
 We are told in Revelation 2 that Antipas had been killed for being a Christian.
 We are told in Revelation 6 that there were many martyrs who had been killed for following Christ.
 Even John was writing this Book as a persecuted Christian.
 It looked to many believers that the Church would be conquered by this unrelenting persecution.
 But John’s visions of Christ’s Revelation, reassured the suffering Church that Jesus was indeed Lord, and that He would indeed conquer.

 Rome launched its persecution against Christians in 64AD under the direction of Caesar Nero.
 This ended with his death in 68AD.
 It had lasted around 1240 days (3 and half years).
 Rome launched its attack against Jerusalem in 66AD and this ended when Jerusalem fell under the leadership of Caesar Vespasian in 70AD.
 This was a period of 1260 days (3 ½ years).
 Those who fail to appreciate this background to the New Testament are the ones who have conjectured a tribulation yet to come, with the first three and half being designated as ‘tribulation’ and latter 3 ½ years being designated as the ‘great tribulation’.

 The Book of Revelation was not written to an English-speaking Church living in Western affluence.
 It was written to a First Century Church undergoing intense tribulation – initially from Jerusalem, then from Rome – and wondering whether their faith in Christ had been in vain.
+In our times, there are more Christian martyrs than in any other era of the Church!
 Just as there are lessons for the modern Church from any New Testament book, there are some powerful lessons for today from this ancient book.